 What to do after a TIA

-To reduce the risk of a major stroke in the near future, doctors may recommend medication to prevent blood clots from forming or to treat high blood pressure, high cholesterol, or heart disease.
+To reduce the risk of a major stroke, doctors may recommend medication to prevent blood clots from forming or to treat high blood pressure, high cholesterol, or heart disease.
 Depending on the situation, surgery could also be recommended.

-In the longer term, help your older adult lower their stroke and vascular dementia risk by improving their lifestyle.
+In the long term, help your older adult reduce their risk of stroke and vascular dementia by improving their lifestyle.

-A healthy lifestyle means not smoking, not drinking too much, eating a healthy diet, and exercising regularly.
+A healthy lifestyle means not smoking, drinking in moderation, eating a balanced diet, and exercising regularly.

-It is also important to keep other health conditions under control, especially high blood pressure and high cholesterol.
+It is also important to manage other health conditions, such as exceptionally high blood pressure and high cholesterol.

 Recommended for you: